wrytherUC/TaskRuler/README.md

 #### Scenario

-- A user has plans to do tasks on a different day and wants to mark them down for that day
+- As a user, I want save created tasks to a calendar app so that I can see what tasks I need to do on any given present or future day.

 #### Dependencies